 Raj Chouhan was first elected as the MLA for Burnaby-Edmonds in May 2005.
-He was then re-elected in May 2009 and again in May 2013.
+He was then re-elected in 2009, 2013, 2017, and 2020.
+Raj was elected the 40th Speaker of the BC Legislative Assembly on December 7th, 2020.
+He previously served as Deputy Speaker.

 Raj immigrated to Canada in 1973.
 As a student in India, Raj was actively involved in student union activities.
 Upon his arrival to Canada, Raj was greatly impacted by the plight of other immigrant workers and the wide disparity between the rich and poor in a prosperous country.
 This contributed to his ongoing advocacy for community and social justice for workers.